Culture / February 2, 2026

 At one point the camera pans to portraits of the most well-known first ladies: Eleanor Roosevelt, Mamie Eisenhower, and Jackie Kennedy, with the implication that Melania is now a part of that cohort.
 But even the film’s sympathetic viewers have to admit this is a stretch, akin to grouping Milli Vanilli with Prince.

 All in all, the movie doesn’t even succeed on its own terms.
 Melania’s icy recitation of her own best qualities makes her seem less knowable rather than more, and reinforce the idea that she is shallow and as nihilistic as her husband.
 As propaganda, it only works for people who are so bought into the Trump family already that they need no persuading.
 A woman behind me hissed every time Joe Biden popped up on screen, and hissed even louder at a quick shot that featured Kamala Harris.
-These are not people who usually see documentaries in the theater, or documentaries anywhere, and that may account for the abysmal box office receipts, which are expected to be around $8 million for the weekend.
+These are not people who usually see documentaries in the theater, or documentaries anywhere, and that may account for the weekend box office receipts of around $7 million in North America, which would be respectable for an actual documentary, but is still abysmal for a $75 million movie.

 Outside the theater where I sat through the film, the streets were full of protesters carrying signs and calling for the abolition of ICE.
 People on social media were processing another drop of the Epstein files, which include both Donald Trump and Melania, together with Trump’s tech-bro financier Elon Musk lobbying Epstein for party invites.
 In any true accounting, Melania’s role in supporting and enabling all of this would be the subject of a real documentary, but Trump and Jeff Bezos have, in their shared plutocratic wisdom, decided that the real news we need to know about our first lady is how she customizes her outfits and navigates her way through private planes and fleets of SUVs.
 Even so, the howling emptiness of Melania: the Movie makes it all too plain that there’s no way to put a nice face on a woman who knows that she’s married to a serial sexual assaulter and bigot who hates immigrants unless they look like her and—to reference one of her most notorious first-term fashion choices—does not care.
 No pretty dress can disguise an ugly soul.